 I took the trunks home and posted them on the free section of Craigslist and receive no less than 10 responses from interested people.
 I followed up with each, so I could determine what people intended for their usage.
 A few answered: two were going to use the trunks for decoration in their homes, one was going to refinish it to look like a chest from a video game he plays, and a few were going to use them for a Medieval Live Action Role Playing (LARP) game.
 In fact, there are many people looking for trunks, as well as wooden cups/plates/bowls, canvas tents, camping supplies and medieval clothing and fabric.
 Who knew?

 I can’t stop the car every time I see someone throwing away something I know shouldn’t clutter the landfill – believe me I live with that temptation, but I can tell you MY landfill would be a lot smaller than the one we have.

 Help make landfills smaller by making your best effort to find a new home for an item you can’t use, one of the organizations listed above, a friend, family member or neighbor or even Craigslist.
 Remember, your trash is someone else’s treasure.

-To learn more about where to donate your items, click here.
+Learn more about where to donate your items here.